 Learn about the rich heritage of native Alaskan culture at a tribal dance.
 Or visit nearby Hoonah, the largest Tlingit village.
 Icy Straight Point is a hub for outdoor excursions.

 Ride on the longest zip line in the world with six 5,330-foot ziplines with a descent of 1,300 feet.
-This zip line feature a seat instead of just a harness for a more comfortable ride.
+This zip line features a seat instead of just a harness for a more comfortable ride.

 Ride through the Alaskan wilderness and see wildlife in the pristine forest.